creativecreature/sturdyc/README.md

 have to wait for a record to be updated, resulting in _very low latency_ applications while also allowing unused keys to expire.

-We have been running this package in production for a few months, and seen great improvements in our systems latency:
+Below is a screenshot showing the latency improvements we've observed after replacing our old cache with this package:

+&nbsp;
 <img width="1554" alt="Screenshot 2024-05-10 at 10 15 18" src="https://github.com/creativecreature/sturdyc/assets/12787673/adad1d4c-e966-4db1-969a-eda4fd75653a">
+&nbsp;

-In addition to this, we've also seen that the number of outgoing requests we make has decreased by ~90%.
-This has helped us to significantly reduce our cost base.
+In addition to this, we've also seen that our number of outgoing requests has decreased by more than 90%.

 # Installing